dumux/dumux/examples/1ptracer/README.md

                              OnePTestSpatialParams<GridGeometry, Scalar>>
 {
 ```

-We declare aliases for types that we are going to need in this class.
+The following convenience aliases will be used throughout this class:
 ```cpp
     using GridView = typename GridGeometry::GridView;
     using FVElementGeometry = typename GridGeometry::LocalView;